-Right here in our community, the Allen County CASA Program supported volunteers to work with over 420 children in 2017, with many remarkable success stories.
-Approximately 139 volunteer advocates served these vulnerable children in 2017, but there is a tremendous need for additional volunteers.
+Right here in our community, Allen County CASA served over 600 children in 2020, with many remarkable success stories.
+Approximately 180 volunteers advocated for these vulnerable children, but there is a tremendous need for additional volunteers.

 The CASA volunteer helps the child to understand what is going on in the case and provides a friendly face, support, stability, and consistency for the child during legal proceedings amidst a sea of unfamiliar people - including police, doctors, child welfare workers, and lawyers.
 By presenting the best interests of abused and neglected children to the court, advocates help judges to make better informed and more timely decisions about children so they can be returned home or placed in a safe and permanent home as quickly as possible.